Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 // java.lang.Exception: Nonlinear pattern: x used twice
 ```

-Sometimes it appears that repeating input molecules is the most natural way of expressing the desired behavior of some concurrent programs.
+Sometimes it appears that repeating input molecules is the most natural way of expressing the desired behavior of certain concurrent programs.
 However, I believe it is always possible to introduce some new auxiliary molecules and to rewrite the “chemistry laws” so that input molecules are not repeated while the resulting computations give the same results.
 This limitation could be lifted in a later version of `JoinRun` if it proves useful to do so.

 ## Order of reactions

 When there are several different reactions that can be consume the available molecules, the runtime engine will choose the reaction at random.
-In the current implementation of `JoinRun`, the runtime will reshuffle and randomize reactions, so that every reaction has an equal chance of starting.
+In the current implementation of `JoinRun`, the runtime will choose reactions at random, so that every reaction has an equal chance of starting.

 Similarly, when there are several instances of the same molecule that can be consumed as input by a reaction, the runtime engine will make a choice of the molecule to be consumed.
 Currently, `JoinRun` will _not_ randomize the input molecules but make an implementation-dependent choice.